OpenEvalProject/evals/manuscripts/elife-21036/v1/manuscript.md

 To test if the conformational switch in HUWE1 that is triggered by the presence of residues 3843-3895 coincides with a stimulation of activity, we monitored the ubiquitination activities of different HUWE1 constructs toward MCL1 (Figure 8C).
 Indeed, HUWE1 (3843–4374) displays similarly high activity as the isolated HECT domain.
 In comparison, the N-terminally truncated constructs that do not contain residues 3843–3895 and that dimerize (HUWE1 [3896–4374] and [3951–4374]) are significantly less active.
 We we will thus refer to the critical monomer-inducing region of HUWE1, residues 3843-3895, as the ‘activation segment’.

 In principle, the activation segment may antagonize the dimerization of HUWE1 either through direct intramolecular interactions with the dimerization region or through allosteric effects.
-When comparing the amino acid sequences of the activation segment and the dimerization region, we noticed a striking degree of similarity (
+When comparing the amino acid sequences of the activation segment and the dimerization region, we noticed a striking degree of similarity (Figure 9A).
+In particular, a hydrophobic motif in the thumb region, ‘FAVLVxxxxV’ (residues 3982–3991) recurs in almost identical form in the activation segment (residues 3874–3883).
+Remarkably, most of the residues in the dimerization region that are conserved in the activation segment (or that are at least substituted by similar amino acids) coincide with residues that participate in the dimer interface.
+Those include Ile 3969 and Phe 3982 that we found to be critical for dimer stability.
+Based on these analyses, we hypothesized that the activation segment may be able to interact with the dimerization region intramolecularly.
+This scenario is plausible structurally, since the 55-residue linker connecting the two regions is predicted to be disordered.

 ![Figure 9.](https://cdn.elifesciences.org/articles/21036/elife-21036-fig9-v1.jpg)

 **Figure 9.:** (A) Sequence alignment of the activation segment with the dimerization region of HUWE1, generated by EMBOSS stretcher (Rice et al., 2000).
 Residues that form contacts at the dimer interface are shown in magenta.
 The mutations sites, Ile 3969 and Phe 3982, are marked by asterisks.
 (B,D,E) SEC experiments with different HUWE1 constructs, monitoring interactions with the MBP-tagged activation segment (residues 3843–3902) in trans.
 SEC profiles of the individual proteins at 120 μM concentration are shown in black and green, respectively; their 1.5:1 molar mixture is shown in blue.
 The peak heights for the activation segment alone (green) were normalized to a value of 1.
 In (B) a dashed line represents the expected elution peak for a mixture of non-interacting proteins.
 A red arrow marks the offset between the calculated and experimental peaks.
 No significant complex formation is detected in (D) and (E).
-(C) Analogous SEC experiment using MBP as a negative control.DOI: http://dx.doi.org/10.7554/eLife.21036.022
+(C) Analogous SEC experiment using MBP as a negative control.

 ![Figure 9—figure supplement 1.](https://cdn.elifesciences.org/articles/21036/elife-21036-fig9-figsupp1-v1.jpg)

 **Figure 9—figure supplement 1.:** SEC-MALS experiments with the MBP-tagged activation segment (residues 3843–3902) of HUWE1 at 75 μM concentration.
 The height of the absorbance peak was normalized to a value of 1.
 The MALS-derived MW of 52 kDa matches the calculated MW of a monomer.
 A small amount of aggregate (void) and a higher MW contaminant (~200 kDa) are visible in the SEC profile.
-Experiments performed at protein concentrations of up to 400 μM showed similar results (data not shown).DOI: http://dx.doi.org/10.7554/eLife.21036.023
+Experiments performed at protein concentrations of up to 400 μM showed similar results (data not shown).

 To test whether the activation segment and the dimerization region bind to each other, we conducted SEC experiments with the activation segment (residues 3843–3902 of HUWE1, fused N-terminally to maltose-binding protein [MBP]), HUWE1 constructs lacking the activation segment, and mixtures thereof.
 In line with our hypothesis, we find that the activation segment forms a complex with HUWE1 (3951–4374), as indicated by a marked shift of the elution peak toward larger volumes upon mixing the two components (Figure 9B).
 This interaction is specific to the activation segment, since it does not occur with MBP alone (Figure 9C).
 Furthermore, the interaction requires an intact dimerization region of HUWE1, since the removal of the pointer helix (HUWE1 [3975–4374]) or of the entire dimerization region (HUWE1 [3993–4374]) results in a loss of binding to the activation segment (Figure 9D,E).